-Be prepared for emergencies.
+Emergency Preparedness: Be prepared for emergencies.
 Store pesticides and clean empty containers securely.
 Develop and provide written plans and training to prepare your employees, and family members, for pesticide fires, spills, and other emergencies.
 Assign responsibilities to be carried out in the event of pesticide emergencies.
 Keep copies of the pesticide labels and MSDS away from the area where pesticides are stored.
 Provide copies of product MSDSs to your community first responders.
-Consult your local Extension office and insurance company for assistance.
+Consult your local Extension Service and insurance company for assistance.

-Properly dispose of clean empty pesticide containers and unwanted pesticides as soon as possible.
+Pesticide Disposal: Properly dispose of clean empty pesticide containers and unwanted pesticides as soon as possible.
 Containers can often be recycled in a pesticide container recycling program.
 Unwanted pesticides may pose a risk of human exposure and environmental harm if kept for long periods of time.
-Consult your local Extension office for assistance.
+Consult local Extension Service for assistance.